Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ```
 In this configuration, tests were conducted under various conditions with a load ranging from __4,000 simultaneously connected clients to 90,000 clients__.
 Considering that 100 messages were produced per second (ten producers generating ten messages per second), it is easy to determine that the overall load ranged from 400,000 messages per second to 9 milion messages per second.
 For the Kafka clients case, the same `BaseConsumer` as the previous scenario was used, distributing the load across the client machines up to a maximum of 1,500 consumers per machine.
-For the Lightstreamer Kafka Connector case, the `ClientSimulator` of the Load Test Toolkit was used, specifying the following in the configuration and distributing the load across the client machines up to 20,000 clients per machine:
+For Lightstreamer Kafka Connector case, the `ClientSimulator` of the Load Test Toolkit was used, specifying the following in the configuration and distributing the load across the client machines up to 20,000 clients per machine:
 ```xml
     <param name="protocol">ws://</param>
     <param name="host">localhost</param>